Maccabi Tel Aviv F.C.: October 2025 ban of supporters from attending the Aston Villa match

-The ban has been criticized by Keir Starmer, the prime minister of the United Kingdom, who said: “the role of the police is to ensure all football fans can enjoy the game, without fear of violence or intimidation.”
-The ban was also criticized by both Kemi Badenoch, the leader of the Opposition, and Ed Davey, the leader of the Liberal Democrats.
-British MP Ayoub Khan urged Starmer to apologise for his comment, stating that the ban is justified after a football match between Hapoel and Maccabi on 19 October was called off after rioting.
-In an interview, Chief Superintendent Tom Joyce of the West Midlands Police explained that the ban was due to a "significant levels of hooliganism" in the Maccabi fan base, with a section who target people not involved in football matches.
+The ban drew criticism from UK political leaders, including Prime Minister Keir Starmer, who stated that police should ensure all football fans could enjoy the game without fear of violence or intimidation, as well as Kemi Badenoch and Ed Davey.
+British MP Ayoub Khan urged the ban was justified after a football match between Hapoel and Maccabi on 19 October was called off due to rioting.
+Chief Superintendent Tom Joyce of West Midlands Police explained the ban was intended to mitigate “significant levels of hooliganism” and related threats from some local groups, including the suggestion of arming themselves if Maccabi fans were allowed to attend.